twitocode/Tantalum/content/Atoms and Isotopes.md

 | Proton   | 1.672 622 x 10-27 | 1.007 276        |
 | Neutron  | 1.674 927 x 10-27 | 1.008 665        |

-## Neutral Atoms #flashcard
+## Neutral Atoms
 When the number of protons and neutrons in an atom is the same, it is called a neutral atom.
 <!--ID: 1715895328051-->

-## Antiparticles #flashcard
+## Antiparticles
-**Particles that have the same mass but opposite charge** When a particle and its antiparticle meet, they annihilate each other into pure
+**Particles that have the same mass but opposite charge** When a particle and its antiparticle meet, they annihilate each other into pure energy
-energy
 ![[Pasted image 20240513103531.png]]
 <!--ID: 1715895328057-->